manxlr/currency-converter/README.md

 ## 🔍 Key Features

 - **Real-time Currency Conversion**
-  Convert currencies using up-to-date exchange rates from the [FreeCurrencyAPI](https://freecurrencyapi.com).
+  Convert currencies using realtime up-to-date exchange rates from the [FreeCurrencyAPI](https://freecurrencyapi.com).

 - **User-Friendly GUI Interface**
   Built using **Electron**, it provides a smooth and intuitive interface for currency conversion.